by

 If you're looking for a bargain on a canvas top, you may want to look at tops sewn in India in various different styles and sold through eBay.
 They are offered with free shipping, and people who have ordered them seem happy with the results.
 You will need to correspond with the seller and make sure they have any necessary details on your Jeep and your support framework and door frames.

-Classic Jeep Tops is a new enterprise in Illinois, making period-correct and custom canvas tops for Willys civilian Jeeps, including a full enclosure as seen here on Bob Christy's 1953 CJ-3B.
-See also the top with side and rear curtains and doors installed (420K JPEG).
+Classic Jeep Tops in Illinois makes period-correct and custom canvas tops for Willys civilian Jeeps, including a full enclosure as seen below on Bob Christy's 1953 CJ-3B.

 Beachwood Canvas is well-known as a manufacturer of Willys-style reproduction canvas tops.
 The following illustration from the Beachwood Canvas catalogue shows the available tops.
 Only the 4-Piece Halftop, the 6-Piece Fulltop, and the 7-Piece Full or Halftop are complete reproductions: